-- Two crescentic apertures, the nares or nostrils are present ventrolaterally and anterior to mouth.
-These are exclusively olfactory, no role in respiration.
+- Two crescentic apertures, the nares or nostrils are present ventrolaterally and anterior to the mouth.
+These are exclusively olfactory, with no role in respiration.

 - It consists of two rows of homodont or polyphyodont teeth, these are homologous to the placoid scales.

-- It consists 1st dorsal fins, Second dorsal fin, caudal fin, anal fin, and paired fins (anterior pair pectoral fins and posterior-lateral pelvic fins).
+- It consists 1st dorsal fins, a Second dorsal fin, a caudal fin, an anal fin, and paired fins (anterior pair pectoral fins and posterior-lateral pelvic fins).

 - The pelvic fins are simple but in males, the inner margin of the pelvic fins bears a pair of rod-shaped copulatory organs called clasper or myxipterygium.
 The claspers are the intermittent organs that introduce sperm into the female genital tract.

-- The fins propel the body in forwarding direction during swimming
+- The fins propel the body in a forwarding direction during swimming

 External Gill slits: Anterior to each pectoral fin, on either side of the body vertically elongated external gill slits or branchial clefts are present in a series of 1 to 5.
 They are the main respiratory organs.

-Cloacal Aperture: Cloacal aperture is found on the tail region, between two Pelvic fins, it leads a small chamber called the cloaca, which is the common exit for the digestive and urinogenital system.
+Cloacal Aperture: Cloacal aperture is found in the tail region, between two Pelvic fins, it leads to a small chamber called the cloaca, which is the common exit for the digestive and urinogenital systems.

-The digestive system consists of the alimentary canal and associated glands
+The digestive system of Scoliodon consists of the alimentary canal and associated glands